 The information presented in each section provides both context (when to use) and menu paths within SPSS to follow to execute various analyses.

-"Through and through the world is infested with quantity:
+"Through and through the world is infested with quantity: To talk sense

 It is no use saying that radium is scarce - how scarce?
 You cannot evade quantity.